coinfund/coinfundtip/README.md

+_NOTICE: This is a fork of https://github.com/barmstrong/slack-tipbot modified for CoinFund Slack channel._

 # Slack Bitcoin Tipbot

 Reward teammates in slack with bitcoin!
 Recognize greatness on your team with the future of currency.